 This course is designed to augment and supplement the material on the structure and development of borderline states that candidates are exposed to in other courses.
 We will discuss material from the ego psychological, object relational (with an emphasis on Fairbairn), attachment, intersubjective, relational, and Greenian literature.
 Depending on the interests of the candidates, we may also explore readings from other traditions, such as the contemporary Janetians, among others.
-This course will not be given in 2023 - 2024.
-307. FURTHER EXPLORATIONS IN EMPIRICAL RESEARCH Leon Hoffman, M.D.
-Shuli Sandler, Psy.D.
-Following a "critical thinking" model, this course will address current controversies In this course we will discuss the practice/researcher interface, discuss the development of a manual for the assessment of defenses in the play of young children, and provide a hands-on experience in class to demonstrate the value of the collaboration between clinicians and researchers.
+Mondays, 8:35 - 10:00 P.M.; 8 sessions; September 9 - November 4, 2024 307.
+FURTHER EXPLORATIONS IN EMPIRICAL RESEARCH Shuli Sandler, Psy.D.
+Jess Olson, Ph.D.
+In this course we will discuss the practice/researcher interface, discuss the development of a manual for the assessment of defenses in the play of young children, and provide a hands-on experience in class to demonstrate the value of the collaboration between clinicians and researchers.
 We will attempt to integrate clinical observations and systematic evaluations of the language utilized by patients and clinicians.
-Guest Instructors include Drs.
-Wilma Bucci, Christopher Christian, and Tehela Nimroody.
 Second and Third Year students combined.
 This course alternates with 210 Neuropsychoanalytic Explorations.
-308. WRITING DESCRIPTIONS OF PSYCHOANALYTIC PROCESS III Lynne Jacobs, M.D.
-Kathy Berkman, M.D.
+Mondays, 8:35 - 10:00 P.M.; 2 sessions; June 23 - June 30, 2025 308.
+WRITING DESCRIPTIONS OF PSYCHOANALYTIC PROCESS III Jennifer Stuart, Ph.D.